ramsaycarslaw/emacs_starter_config/README.md

 ## Usage

 To make emacs feel more modern several tweaks have been made, first `which-key`, which key recognises partially typed commands and shows possible endings for them.
-Second a file tree like VsCode, this can be accessed by pressing <f8> or Cmd+b.
+Second a file tree like VsCode, this can be accessed by pressing `f8` or `Cmd+b`.